jelohe/hexp/README.md

 document.body.appendChild(nodeEl);
 ```

 ## Notes

 * This library is experimental, use it at your own risk.
-* Hexp gives a lot of freedom, you can use it with most libraries or create your own framework with it.
+* Hexp gives a lot of freedom, you can use it with a lot of libraries or create your own framework with it.
-* Contributions and feedback are welcomed and encouraged.
+* Hexp has no dependencies.